Plumsail/forms-docs/Public/designer/containers.rst

+.. title:: Containers in Plumsail Forms (public forms)

 .. meta::
-   :description: Information about containers and their properties
+   :description: Information about containers, such as Grid, Tabs, Accordion and Wizard, and their properties that you can configure on a form

 Containers in Plumsail Forms (public forms)
 ==================================================